AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 4. Login to Firewall and configure interfaces
 ------------------------------------------------

-- Using a web browser, connet to management IP of the instance with HTTPS.
+- Using a web browser, connect to management IP of the instance with HTTPS.
 You should see a login prompt as seen below, continue to login.

 |login|